PavanRangani/docs/docs/prd/tax/tax.md

 - If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrolment Number
 - In 5227, Payment field is applicable in create new Tax Return even payment is not applicable for this form (This is special case)

+#### Signer(s)

+- `+` button appears on the header.
+On click, new records will be added under the singer section.
+[See this](https://drive.google.com/file/d/1vhj_-mMO33KQar-MWkYZto8f0LDStTnJ/view?usp=share_link)
+- Shows proper message when no signers are available.
+- `+` button is shown disabled when no values available for signers dropdown.
+In such cases, shows a tooltip message on hover.
+[See this](https://drive.google.com/file/d/1l98DuA8ShIQsuznF-35R_M_JgMqBMyR-/view?usp=share_link)
+- Duplicate values won't be allowed.
+- Even if the user is removed from any role of the entity, he/she will not be removed from the tax return.
+  - For e.g. If `Jane` is added as a trustee to `Trust 1`.
+Now, the user creates a tax return for that entity and adds `Jane` as a signer.
+  - Now, user removes `Jane` from the trustor of that `Trust 1`.
+  - But, when a user opens the edit tax return dialog, the signer field shows `Jane` in the Signer(s) field.
+When a user clicks on the dropdown, it doesn't show any values and the `+` button shows in disabled mode.

 #### Disregarded Entity